defaultbranch/angular-spring-oauth2-example/README.md

 ## Implementation Steps

-I started by specifying the REST interface in the backend, for the frontend, see [./backend/src/main/resources/openapi.yaml](./backend/src/main/resources/openapi.yaml) (that file can directly be copy-pasted into <https://editor.swagger.io/>).
+One starting point is the REST interface in the backend, for the frontend, see [./backend/src/main/resources/openapi.yaml](./backend/src/main/resources/openapi.yaml) (that file can directly be copy-pasted into <https://editor.swagger.io/>).